Last Updated: April 11, 2016

-Foursquare deals with location and social information, and we're thrilled to have so many passionate users both trust us and find the Foursquare app useful enough to open it up every day.
+Foursquare's apps deal with location and social information, and we're thrilled to have so many passionate users both trust us and find our apps useful enough to open them up every day.

-To make it easier for you to understand how your information is shared on Foursquare, We've put together Privacy FAQs that describe our default privacy settings and how they can be adjusted.
-We've also divided the FAQs into buckets to make your answers easier to find:
+To make it easier for you to understand how your information is shared on our Services, we've put together Privacy FAQs that describe our default privacy settings and how they can be adjusted.

-Foursquare deals with location, so in order to work, Foursquare needs to know your location.
-Whenever you open and use/interact with the Foursquare app on your mobile device or go to Foursquare.com, we use the location information from your mobile device or browser (e.g., latitude and longitude) to tailor the Foursquare experience to your current location (i.e., we'll show you a list of nearby locations, friends and tips).
+Foursquare's Services deal with location, so in order to work, the Services need to know your location.
+Whenever you open and use/interact with our apps on your mobile device or go to one of our Sites, we use the location information from your mobile device or browser (e.g., latitude and longitude) to tailor the Services to your current location (i.e., we'll show you a list of nearby locations, friends and tips).
 This information is NOT shared with others.
-Also, Foursquare uses your mobile device’s ‘background location’ (formerly known as ‘Radar’) to provide the service, including to send you notifications of tips/friends/interesting things etc. near you.
+Also, the Services use your mobile device’s ‘background location’ to provide the Services, including to send you notifications of tips/friends/plans/interesting things etc. near you.
 If you have ‘background location’ turned on, the Foursquare app will, from time to time, tell us about your device’s location even if you are not directly interacting with the application.
 We use various technologies to determine location, such as location services of the applicable operating system or browser and sensor data from your device that may, for example, provide information on nearby Wi-Fi- access points and cell towers.

-You should be aware that if you or your friends add your home as a new location in the Foursquare database and that information is published on the Foursquare service (for example, via a user checking in to that home location), that information may be available to others and may be published by third parties without our control.
-To request removal of a location from the Foursquare database (including your home address) please email us at email@example.com.
+You should be aware that if you or your friends add your home as a new location in the Services database and that information is published on the Services (for example, via a user checking in to that home location), that information may be available to others and may be published by third parties without our control.
+To request removal of a location from the Services database (including your home address) please email us at firstname.lastname@example.org.

-Foursquare not only allows you to tell your friends where you are.
-Foursquare will recommend locations for you to go.
-The Explore feature of Foursquare gives you recommendations about where to go and specials and offers nearby.
-These recommendations are based on and include the locations you've been, the locations your friends have visited, locations and things you and your friends like/dislike, your loyalty to your favorite locations, the categories and types of locations you go, what locations and things are popular with other users, the day of the week, locations with great tips, the time of day, and so on.
-If you don't want your friends to see your check-ins as part of what they see in Explore you can check-in privately.
-Please note, however, that your private check ins will still be used by the Explore feature, in the aggregate, to help us determine what things are popular with Foursquare users in general.
+The Foursquare app gives you recommendations about where to go and specials and offers nearby.
+These recommendations are based on and include, for example, the locations you've been, the locations your friends have visited, locations and things you and your friends and people you follow like/dislike, locations and things you and your friends and people you follow save, your loyalty to your favorite locations, your and your friends' and people you follow's tastes, the categories and types of locations you go, what locations and things are popular with other users, the day of the week, locations with great tips, the time of day, and so on.

-One of the benefits of Foursquare is that it allows you to connect with other users in your neighborhood.
-We've specifically designed features that can give you a glimpse into which other Foursquare users (both friends and non-friends) are currently checked in at nearby locations.
-In our mobile apps, you'll find this information listed when you click on a location.
+One of the benefits of the Services is that it allows you to connect with other users in your neighborhood.
+We've specifically designed features that can give you a glimpse into which other Service users (both friends and non-friends) are currently checked in where you or your friends are.
 Since we realize some folks may not want to appear on this "Here Now" list, you can opt out of this feature on your account settings.

-Foursquare gives you the option of sharing some of your activity to your Twitter and/or Facebook accounts.
-Of course, when you publish Foursquare check-ins, Mayorships, or badge unlocks to Twitter or Facebook, this information will be viewable by the communities on those services (and in the case of Twitter, may be discoverable by search engines).
-Please see Privacy FAQs for more information on what happens when you choose to connect your Foursquare account to your Twitter or Facebook accounts, and how you can adjust which information you share across these services.
+Ours Services give you the option of sharing some of your activity to your Twitter and/or Facebook accounts.
+Of course, when you publish check-ins, tips, plans, Mayorships, or badge unlocks to Twitter or Facebook, this information will be viewable by the communities on those services (and in the case of Twitter, may be discoverable by search engines).
+Please see Privacy FAQs for more information on what happens when you choose to connect your Services account to your Twitter or Facebook accounts, and how you can adjust which information you share across these services.

-When you use Foursquare, certain information is public, such as your public user profile information, tips, likes, public photos, lists that you create and lists of friends, and may be shared with or disclosed to third parties, including through our API to a wide range of users and services.
-We may also share or disclose aggregated and anonymous data, such as anonymized check-in data (that is, not tied to individual users), to third parties, including users of our API, for analytical or other purposes.
+When you use the Services, certain information is public, such as your public user profile information, tips, likes, saves, public photos, lists that you create and save, tastes, badges/stickers, mayorships, and lists of friends and/or followers (as applicable to a particular Service), and may be searchable by search engines and be shared with or disclosed to third parties, including through our API or SDK to a wide range of users and services.
+We may also share or disclose aggregated and/or anonymous data, such as de-identified check-in data (that does not identify an individual user), to third parties, including users of our API or SDK and our customers, for analytical or other purposes.